uwcartlab/webmapping/Chapter12/readme.md

 ###### Figure 2.4: Styled info label

 The next step, of course, is to  reposition the label to the cursor.
-D3 provides a handy object, [`d3.event`](https://github.com/d3/d3-selection/blob/master/README.md#event), that holds the position of the mouse whenever an event is fired on the page.
-We can use [`d3.event`](https://github.com/d3/d3-selection/blob/master/README.md#event),to set the position of our info label in a function that is called on any `mousemove` event (Example 2.8).
+D3 provides a handy object, [`event`](https://github.com/d3/d3-selection/blob/master/README.md#handling-events), that holds the position of the mouse whenever an event is fired on the page.
+We can use [`event`](https://github.com/d3/d3-selection/blob/master/README.md#handling-events),to set the position of our info label in a function that is called on any `mousemove` event (Example 2.8).

 ###### Example 2.8: Adding movement to the info label in _main.js_

     //function to move info label with mouse function moveLabel(){
-        //use coordinates of mousemove event to set label coordinates var x = d3.event.clientX + 10,
+        //use coordinates of mousemove event to set label coordinates var x = event.clientX + 10,
-            y = d3.event.clientY - 75;
+            y = event.clientY - 75;

         d3.select(".infolabel")
             .style("left", x + "px")